linl33/bohemia/guide/guide.md

 ## Spin up an EC2 instance on AWS

 _The below should only be followed for the case of a remote server on AWS.
-In production, sites will use local servers, physically housed at the study sites._
+In production, sites will use local servers, physically housed at the study sites.
+In the latter case, skip to the [Setting up OpenHDS section](https://github.com/databrew/bohemia/blob/master/guide/guide.md#setting-up-openhds)_

 - Log into the AWS console: aws.amazon.com